Performance Golf Apparel Technologies: Breathability, Stretch, UPF and Weather Protection

 Because stretch is not the same as recovery.

 A pant can feel flexible in the fitting room and still lose shape later if recovery and waistband stability were not engineered well enough.
-That is why performance golf pants should be evaluated after wear and wash, not only at first touch.

 How do breathable polos differ from lightweight polos in real humidity?